thuml/CoTuning/README.md

 ```

 ## Contact
-If you have any problem about our code, feel free to contact kz19@mails.tsinghua.edu.com.
+If you have any problem about our code, feel free to contact ykc20@mails.tsinghua.edu.com or kz19@mails.tsinghua.edu.com.